Hiroreco/enreco-archive/recap-data/glossary/lore/heroes-storylines/faunamart-entry.md

 The rivalry reached its peak on the final day when Fauna [invited](https://www.youtube.com/watch?v=8x-MVX8h9gU&t=1082s) Nanamoo to FaunaMart for a head-to-head confrontation.
 In a shocking move, Fauna offered 50,000 gold to buy out NanaEleven.

 Nanamoo rejected the offer—insulting Fauna in the process.
-But then came the twist.
-Nanamoo revealed she had been working _for_ FaunaMart all along.
+But then came the twist: Nanamoo revealed she had been working _for_ FaunaMart all along.
 Everything she did—the funds, the revenue, the creation of NanaEleven—was to attract even more attention to FaunaMart.

 What started as a corporate standoff ended in laughter, as the two agreed to merge their businesses and take over the world together, united as **FaunaMart x NanaEleven**.